 I used this camera on one of the last outings with my mum before she passed a year ago today.
 That seems to make this camera post appropriate for today.
 We took a taxi to Fairburn Ings, which she could not say despite hilariously making many attempts to do it.
 As you can see on the link it has disabled access, which made pushing mum around much easier.
 She got a chance to be out in nature without too much effort.
 Plus they had cappuccino and cakes in the shop.

 This was the first camera I bought when I decided to delve back into film.
-I saw it on eBay for £20, which now seems like a bargain.
+I saw it on eBay for a bargain price.
 It arrived on the day I was returning to Japan so I didn’t even get a chance to open the box.
-I just put it on a shelf and left it for 6 month.
-When I got back I opened the box and found there was a battery in the compartment and it was stuck.
-When I eventually prised it out and cleaned it, I found everything seems to work ok.
+I just put it on a shelf and left it for 6 months.
+When I got back I opened the box and found everything was working.
 The main reason I bought this camera was for the lens cap.
-I thought it was a nice reminder of a great world cup..
+I thought it was a nice reminder of a great world cup.